Do you enjoy knitting mittens and want to help children? If so, you’ll want to learn about Maine MCH Mittens

-This project is extraordinarily simple.
-It’s all about knitting (or crocheting) mittens for the Maine Children’s Home in Waterville, Maine.
+The United States has many service organizations across the country that work tirelessly to lift children in such circumstances.
+One such organization is the Maine Children’s Home in Waterville, Maine.
 This program provides aid to needy children and families throughout central Maine.

 Some of the services provided by Maine Children’s Home include adoption assistance (including counseling), early childcare and education for children from birth to age 5, children’s counseling, a parenting educational program from pregnant and parenting teenagers, summer camp scholarships, and the Christmas Program.

-In addition, you can find other guidelines at the top of the group’s Count-Up thread.
+In addition, you can find other guidelines in the group’s Size Guidelines page.
 That is also where you’ll find a mailing address for the group.
 (Mittens will be sent directly to the Maine Children’s Home.)

 Now, are you ready to dive in?
 Join Maine MCH Mittens’ Ravelry page and get encouragement and valuable information on this charity knitting effort.